brendt/stitcher.io/src/content/blog/2022-05-18-dealing-with-deprecations.md

 Despite them being annoying and frustrating to many developers, they actually serve a purpose.
 I would even say you will appreciate them once you understand their goal, and how to deal with them.
 Let's take a look!

+Oh, by the way: you can watch this blog post as a vlog if you prefer that:

+<iframe width="560" height="435" src="https://www.youtube.com/embed/9Kox9HQnLUg" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## 1. Deprecations are helpful

 It's a common complaint: "why do my PHP scripts break with minor version updates??".
 And quite right: PHP has a tendency to add deprecation notices in minor releases, which tend to be audibly present when upgrading a project.
 Take for example [PHP 8.1](/blog/new-in-php-81#interal-method-return-types-rfc), where suddenly logs were filled with these kinds of warnings: